AusClimateService/npcp/reports/phase1/phase1_report.md

-With respect to general extreme indices such as the 1-in-10 year event or the most extreme percentiles (e.g. 99th or 1st) of daily minimum and maximum temperature, all three univariate methods (ECDFm, QME and QDM) tend to perform similarity on cross validation (e.g. Figure 5.3.1 and 5.3.2).
+With respect to general extreme indices such as the 1-in-10 year event or the most extreme percentiles (e.g. 99th or 1st) of daily minimum and maximum temperature, all three univariate methods (ECDFm, QME and QDM) tend to perform similarly on cross validation (e.g. Figure 5.3.1 and 5.3.2).
 The relative ranking of the methods in terms of the spatial mean absolute error differs depending on exactly which RCM and variable is assessed.